 - Does the part have any unusual characteristics?

-It’s important to consider the design parameters for your LIM program.
-Below are nine considerations.
+It’s important to consider the design parameters for your LSR components.
+The below nine considerations.

 The following are approximate part sizes: